GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/06.551-560/08.In-the-Land-of-Fadeless-Day/docs.md

 All the streets with gold are laid,
 And there is 'no night there.'

-Refrain:
-God shall 'wipe away all tears;'
-There's no death, no pain, nor fears;
-And they count not time by years,
-For there is 'no night there.'

 3.
 All the gates shall never close,
 To 'the city foursquare;'
 There life's crystal river flows,
 And there is 'no night there.'

-Refrain:
-God shall 'wipe away all tears;'
-There's no death, no pain, nor fears;
-And they count not time by years,
-For there is 'no night there.'

 4.
 There they need no sunshine bright,